Investor Experiences and Financial Market Dynamics: Model Set-Up

-{\bf Benchmark with known mean of dividends.} For the sake of benchmarking our results for EBL agents, we characterize the equilibrium of the economy where the mean of dividends, $\theta$, is known by all agents, i.e., $E^n_t(d_t)=\theta \; \forall \,n,t$.
-In this scenario, there are no disagreements across cohorts, and the demand of any cohort trading at time $t$ is given by:
+{\bf Benchmark with known mean of dividends.} For the sake of benchmarking our results for EBL agents, we characterize equilibria in an economy where the mean of dividends, $\theta$, is known by all agents, i.\,e., $E^n_t[d_t]=\theta \; \forall \,n,t$.
+In this scenario, there are no disagreements across cohorts, and the demand of any cohort trading at time $t$ is

-i.e., substituting the subjective expectation $E_{t}^{n}\left[\cdot\right]$ in \eqref{eq: Generation n Problem} with the objective expectation $E$.
-The solution to this problem is standard, and given by